Stevan Jovetić: Manchester City

 On 19 July 2013, he signed for Premier League club Manchester City in a deal worth approx. €26.7 million.
 Upon signing for the club, Jovetić chose to wear number 35 on his shirt, which he also wore while playing for Partizan.
 He joined former Fiorentina teammate and close friend, Matija Nastasić at the club.
 He made his debut for Manchester City on 14 September, in a 0–0 draw away against Stoke City.
 He scored his first goals for the club on 24 September, in a 5–0 win against Wigan Athletic in the League Cup.

 On 29 January 2014, Jovetić scored his first Premier League goal in a 5–1 win against Tottenham Hotspur at White Hart Lane.
 On 15 February, he scored his first FA Cup goal in a 2–0 victory over Chelsea in the fifth round.
 On 5 April, he scored his second goal in the Premier League in a 4–1 win over Southampton.
 On 7 May 2014, he scored his first league goal at the City of Manchester Stadium in Manchester City's 4–0 win over Aston Villa.
+In total, jovetić scored 3 and assisted 1 in the premier league that season as he collected a winners medal for making 13 appearances in the league.

 On 25 August 2014, he scored two goals in Manchester City's 3–1 home win over Liverpool.
 Upon missing time with injury, in February 2015, sanctions imposed by UEFA on City resulted in him being dropped from their UEFA Champions League squad and replaced by new signing Wilfried Bony.
 Jovetić reacted by saying "The manager has killed me with this decision" and questioned his future at the club.